 You lose your Small Business Deduction: your tax rate will increase from the small business rate of 11% to 33% in Alberta.

-Disallowed deductions: you can no longer write off business expenses like cell phone, accounting fees, supplies, office space, etc.
+Disallowed deductions: you can no longer use business expenses like cell phone, accounting fees, supplies, office space, etc. as write-offs.

-- Penalties & Interest: the government will get their full tax rake on your income, but it also will penalize you significantly for attempting to avoid taxes.
+- Penalties and Interest: the government will get their full tax rake on your income, but it also will penalize you significantly for attempting to avoid taxes.

 How to mitigate the risk